7 Tips for Choosing The Right School Fundraiser!

 - Simplicity: Keeping it simple – particularly in the first part of the school year – can be key; complex administrative tasks or chaos in creative planning and fundraising management can stall any fundraising plan.
 Designate a fundraising team with each member responsible for specific tasks clearly outlined in writing.

-- Engagement: How much engagement can students and community provide?
-Look for a program that is focused on what matters to your prospective donors: parents, grandparents and community.
+- Participation: How much engagement can students and the school community provide?
+Look for a program that is focused on what matters to your prospective participants: parents, grandparents and community.
 Fundraising programs where students take an active role and family involvement is high, are more successful, fun and profitable.

 - Budget – Be clear about what your budget is for setting up and running a fundraiser.
-This will help to maintain the momentum as you progress, and alleviate any stress.
+Fundraisers with low or no start-up costs allow you to keep more of the money you earn, and may be easier to obtain approval.
+Setting a budget up front also helps to maintain the momentum as you progress, and alleviate any stress.

-- Profit: Ultimately, a school fundraiser is about profit.
-Understand up front what percentage you will receive and any costs associated.
-The right fundraising company can be a smart, cost-effective way to maximize profits and minimize work for staff and parents.
+- Profit: Understand up front what percentage you will receive and any costs associated.
+The right fundraising company will balance smart, cost-effective ways to maximize profits, while minimizing work for staff and parents, and delivering a high quality overall experience.

-- The best product for you: With so many schools and organizations competing for funding dollars, your product can make or break your fundraising.
+- The best solution for you: With so many schools and organizations competing for funding dollars, the fundraising product and program you select can make or break your fundraising.
 With door-to-door fundraising no longer an option, different or unique items that best fit your donor demographic are better received by a fundraising-weary community.
+In addition, many companies offer features such as online ordering and home delivery, which can improve the fundraising experience while reducing the overall work.

 - Choose carefully: Spend time up front making sure what you receive from your fundraiser is in proportion to the time you need to invest.
 What is the program turn-around time?
 What is included?
 What references can they provide you?
 Visit their website and social media sites, and look for reviews from past customers.